Siwi0w0/employee-manage-app/README.md

 ```
 Navigate to localhost:3000 in your browser to view the app.

-### Usage
-Explain how to use your application with some clear examples.

 ### Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.